Manhattan Waterfront Greenway: Harlem River Greenway

 A second, shorter Harlem River Greenway is in Harlem River Park, running from about 133rd Street in the south to 145th Street in the north.
 Access to the greenway is via walkways at 135th, 139th, and 142nd streets.
-The city has proposed to extend Harlem River Park south to 125th Street, where the greenway could connect to the East River Greenway.
+The city has proposed to extend Harlem River Park south to 125th Street, where the greenway could connect to the East River Greenway; also to extend Harlem River Greenway north, into the Bronx.

 Storm barrier

 There are plans for a storm barrier along the southern third of the greenway, from West 57th St. down to the Battery, and back up to East 42nd St. As of April 2021, parts of this plan have been implemented along the East River Greenway.

 The final proposal, which is geographically U-shaped, will include many features.
 Under the elevated FDR Drive structure above South Street will be storm barriers hanging from the viaduct's ceiling, which will drop down in case of a storm.
 A "Battery Berm" will be located at Battery Park, and a maritime museum will be opened on the site of a former Coast Guard building there.
 The proposal, by Rebuild by Design, will also include components for storm barriers in Hunts Point, Bronx and on Staten Island.

 The first component, a 2.19 mi barrier on the Lower East Side between Montgomery and East 13th Streets called "The Bridging Berm", will cost $335 million.
 In addition to storm protection, the berm—the first of three of the barrier's components—will also provide a pedestrian pathway and bikeway on top of berm, boating and fishing docks, a slope down to current sports fields, upgraded ADA-accessible ramps for bridges across the FDR Drive, and construction materials such as "slurry walls, concrete blocks, a compacted embankment, a clay cap, topsoil and salt-tolerant landscaping."
 The berm bikeway will make a second connection between the Hudson and East River Greenways (the first being the Battery Bikeway).
 The total cost of the project is over $3.5 billion.

-In March 2019, mayor Bill de Blasio announced a Lower Manhattan Coastal Resiliency Plan, which would create barriers and possibly extend the shoreline at a cost of $10 billion.
+In March 2019, then New York City mayor Bill de Blasio announced a Lower Manhattan Coastal Resiliency Plan, which would create barriers and possibly extend the shoreline at a cost of $10 billion.
 At the time, four of the project's phases had funding and were set to start construction between 2020 and 2021.
 The projects include berms as well as retractable dams and barriers in Battery Park City, the Financial District, and Two Bridges.
 In 2019, the city installed a temporary barrier while the permanent barrier is being erected.